bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/jin/DEVDIARY.md

  - Drafted up possible themes for property
  - Drafted up sets of distinguishable blocks to use for each theme
  - Implemented and tested build functions for Entrance and Floor class
+ - Modified classes so that classes that represent inanimate objects such as house components ('gate', 'wall') do not contain functions.
+They now only contain attributes
+ - Added classes that represent objects that have the ability to "do".
+These classes use objects to query for design specs and appropriate blocks to use to build with
+ - Finished main module `architect.py`

+Testing
+ - Getting into the habit of writing "if name is main" tests at the bottom of every file to easily test main functionality of each file

 # TODO: Make sets of suitable blocks for each component for each house_type for each theme